Guna02826/Property-Management/Architecture/Application-Workflow.md

   - Specializations
   - Commission structure
   - Contact information
+- System enforces hierarchy:
+  - If Manager role exists in organization, Sales Rep must be assigned to a Manager
+  - Manager assignment is required before account activation (if hierarchy enabled)

 ### 2. Lead Management
 - Receives assigned leads from owners or the platform